Fazal19r/Fazal19r/README.md

 - 👋 Hi, I’m Fazal
-- 👀 I’m interested in game developing
+- 👀 I’m interested in game development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...